House of Orléans: July Monarchy

-To seize this opportunity the Orléanists offered a so-called fusion, whereby King Louis Philippe's grandson and heir, Philippe, Count of Paris, accepted the childless Legitimist pretender's right to the throne, thereby potentially uniting French royalists in support of a single candidate.
+To seize this opportunity the Orléanists offered a so-called fusion, whereby King Louis Philippe's grandson and heir, Prince Philippe, Count of Paris, accepted the childless Legitimist pretender's right to the throne, thereby potentially uniting French royalists in support of a single candidate.
 But the refusal of the last male of Louis XIV's direct line, the Count of Chambord, to accept the tricolore as France's flag under a restored monarchy proved an insurmountable obstacle to his candidacy.

 Although the Orléans had reigned under the tricolor without objection, this time the Orléans princes did not abandon the cause of the head of their dynasty by seeking to offer themselves as alternative candidates; by the time Chambord died and the Orléans felt free to re-assert their claim to the throne, the political moment had passed, and France had become resolutely republican.
 France has had neither a Bourbon nor Orléans monarch since 1848.

 Louis-Philippe and his family lived in England until his death in Claremont, Surrey.
 Like his mother, he and his wife, Amelia (1782–1866), were buried at the Chapelle royale de Dreux.
 In 1883, the Count of Chambord died without children.
 As a result, some Legitimists recognized the House of Orléans as the heirs to the throne of France.

 However, a portion of the Legitimists, still resentful of the revolutionary credentials of the House of Orléans, transferred their loyalties to the Carlist heirs of the Spanish Bourbons, who represented the most senior branch of the Capetians even though they had renounced their claim to the French throne to obtain Spain in 1713.

 Thus to their supporters, not only are the heads of the House of Orléans the rightful heirs to the constitutionalist title of "King of the French", but also to the Legitimist title of "King of France and Navarre".